-The casting director has worked in the fashion and entertainment industry for twenty years, building up an extensive client list that includes Gucci, Calvin Klein , Levi’s, and Gap.
+The casting director has worked in the fashion and entertainment industry for twenty years, building up an extensive client list that includes Gucci, Calvin Klein , Levi’s and Louis Vuitton.

-She subsequently became the senior celebrity licensing agent at IMG-owned Art + Commerce, collaborating with photographers including Steven Meisel , Ellen Von Unwerth, Patrick Demarchelier and Carter Smith on producing celebrity content.
+She subsequently became the senior celebrity licensing agent at IMG-owned Art + Commerce, collaborating with photographers including Steven Meisel , Ellen Von Unwerth and Carter Smith on producing celebrity content.
 Her work was regularly featured in fashion publications such as Vanity Fair, Vogue, Glamour, GQ and i-D.

 In 2013, Nielsen opened her own creative consulting agency specialising in fashion and entertainment.
 She has spearheaded fashion’s diversity movement, casting unknown or alternative faces for commercial and fashion campaigns.
 “My job is no longer just about finding a beautiful face.
 We now look for diversity and uniqueness as much as anything.
 Brands aren’t afraid to put their clothes on people of different sizes or backgrounds anymore,” she told Flair.